quidmonkey/Canvas-Native-Fonts-Plugin/README.md

 It's important the size gets listed first in the font string - this is a Canvas requirement.
 You can also add text and positioning if desired:

-var font = new Font( '20px Garamond', 'Hello World', ig.system.width / 2, ig.system.height / 2 );
+var font = new Font( '20px Garamond', ig.system.width / 2, ig.system.height / 2 );

 For ease-of-use, most parameters are optional for method calls, including the constructor.
 When omitting parameters, values will default to the preset properties defined for the Font class.